Australian Western: Films

 The Story of the Kelly Gang (1906) could be said to be the first in the genre (and possibly the world's first feature film), with "good guys, bad guys, gunfights [and] horseback chases".
 In 1911 and 1912, the state governments of South Australia, New South Wales and Victoria all banned depictions of bushrangers in films, which lasted for about 30 years and at first had a significantly deleterious effect on the Australian film industry.

 Films in the Western genre continued to be made through the rest of the 20th century, many with Hollywood collaboration (such as Rangle River based on a Zane Grey novel in 1936), and some British (such as the Ealing Studios' The Overlanders in 1946).
 Ned Kelly (1970) and The Man from Snowy River (1982) were the most notable examples of the genre in the second half of the century.

-Some films in the genre, such as Red Hill, The Proposition, and Sweet Country, re-examine the treatment of Aboriginal Australians and focus on racism and sexism in Australian history, with the latter two of these being successful with both critics and box-office.
+Some films in the genre, such as Red Hill, The Proposition, and Sweet Country, re-examine the treatment of Aboriginal Australians and Torres Strait Islanders as well as focus on racism and sexism in Australian history, with the latter two of these being successful with both critics and box-office.

 A variety of Westerns has been made since 1990 in Australia.
 Ned Kelly, Australia's most infamous bank robber, featured in two films, Ned Kelly (2003) and The True History of the Kelly Gang (2019).
 Also notable were The Legend of Ben Hall (2017) and The Tracker (2002).
 The Proposition (2005) was a "revisionist Western" or "anti-Western" film influenced by Robert Altman and Sam Peckinpah's work.
 The 2008 film, Australia, was an epic Western which included other genres such as adventure, action, drama, war and romance.
-Sweet Country, about European settlers' incursions into Aboriginal Australians' traditional lands, was made in 2017.
+Sweet Country, about Anglo-Celtic Australians' incursions into Aboriginal Australians' traditional lands, was made in 2017.